NIME-conference/cookbook/Chairs/paper_chair.md

 #### Meta-reviewers

 NIME has been using meta-reviewers since 2014.
-This has helped improve the general quality of reviews.
-Meta-reviewers have been responsible for 5-15 papers.
+This has helped to improve the general quality of reviews.
+Meta-reviewers have typically been responsible for 5-15 papers each.
 Obviously, the quality of the work goes up with fewer papers, but having more meta-reviewers also makes the whole process more vulnerable if they do not deliver.
-It is important to get a reliable list of meta-reviewers from previous chairs.
+It is important to set up a reliable group of meta-reviewers, and they should ideally know the conference fairly well.

-A general problem is that there are different levels of meta-reviews.
-It is unclear if meta-reviewers sometimes rely only on the external reviewer's reviews, and not on her/his reading of the paper.
-A serious risk is reviewers having a wrong impression and ultimately biasing the meta-reviewer.
-Ideally each meta-reviewer should have fewer submissions, so that they can do a proper reading of the papers themselves.
+Meta-reviewers read the individual reviews and write up a meta-review for each paper.
+The meta-reviewer should base his/her argument on the individual reviews, but could/should also read the paper in question to make up an opinion.
+This is particularly important when the individual reviewers disagree.

+The meta-reviewers should be encouraged to make a clear suggestion as for whether to accept or not (since many individual reviewers tend to gravitate towards borderline).
+Decisions on acceptance/rejection should always be based on a *qualitative* judgment.
+The scores are useful to help in sorting papers, but should not be used as the basis for the final decision.

+For many papers, making a decision is quite straight forward.
+For some papers there may be a lot of disagreements between individual reviewers.
+Then the meta-reviewer could ask the individual reviewers about their arguments before making their recommendation.

+The final decision of acceptance/rejection is made by the paper chair(s), and if they do not reach an agreement, it is ultimately the general chair that will have to make a decision.

 #### Double-blindedness